gunlinux/python-smsru/README.md

 ## Versioning and API stability

-API stability isn't guaranteed before **1.3** version.
-Library version always will match sms.ru API version.

-Library coverage 50% of sms.ru API.
+Library coverage not all of sms.ru API.

 ## Usage